Podcast: Japan’s Minamata Disease was a Man-made Tragedy

 Minamata Disease is a sobering reminder of the dangers of unregulated industries in modern times, a purely human-created disease.
 It was first seen in 1956 in the children living in Minamata City on the coast of Japan’s southern island of Kyūshū.
 Medically, it’s a severe neurological syndrome with symptoms including loss of muscle control, loss of feeling in hands and feet, tunnel vision, deafness, and speech abnormalities.
 Within a few weeks of onset, extreme cases tragically end with paralysis, convulsions, coma and eventually death.
 In pregnant women, it can also lead to horrible birth defects.
 But what exactly did humans do to create such a terrible disease?

-Mother comforts child with Minimata Disease
+Mother comforts child with Minamata Disease

-Mother comforts child with Minimata Disease
+Japanese mother comforts child with Minamata Disease

-To read a blogpost of this Podcast CLICK HERE
+To read a blogpost of this podcast CLICK HERE

 Published by andrewspaulw

-LOST IN HISTORY Blog/Podcast about key forgotten history still relevant in today's world.
-Paul Andrews also has 5 historical adventure novels, all available on Amazon.
+LOST IN HISTORY - Forgotten History still relevant in today's world.
+LIH creator, Paul Andrews, has 5 historical novels and 2 nonfiction available on Amazon.

 Leave a Reply